erikkurcz/notes/day0/afternoon/spark_rest_streaming_ml.md

   * While very convenient for some use cases, ultimately comes down to what you are optimizing for.
 If you need near-real time, then Spark Streaming (perhaps even reading from Kafka itself) will be for you.
 Just a little bit of latency is added into the system by the microbatching, but you get all of Spark in return.
 Honestly a pretty solid trade, especially if adding in some near-streaming graphs / visualizations.
 But would grafana + kafka streaming work in a similar capacity?
     * Probably, but maybe as an end-game rather than interim analysis on streaming data it wouldn't do as well as Spark in a Zeppelin notebook
   * Alternative is something called [**Kafka Streams**][3], which apparently is a true streaming analysis platform, more research to be done later
+* Demo of streaming graphs
+  * inbound data comes in via stream in another notebook, is written to memory, then HTML chart is created off of the memory
+  * can also have it write data to filesystem before visualization, etc depending on the commands you give it
+* Streaming joins

+## How can this be applied?
+* think about this / document later outside of session

 [2]: https://github.com/azeltov/adb_workshop
 [3]: https://kafka.apache.org/documentation/streams/